Functional Abilities and Performance Standards

 Exposure of abdomen, cleavage and/or buttocks, and bare feet are not permitted.
 Sunbathing is not permitted on the hospital and/or College campus.

-Students must be professionally dressed in clinical areas.
+Students must be professionally dressed in clinical areas not requiring the student uniform.
 College identification badges must be clearly displayed.
 Student dress must be consistent with standards and requirements of the clinical environment and expectations of the faculty and preceptors.

 Student Lab Coat Policy

-The clean, pressed lab coat must be worn over street clothes when students enter the clinical area to study clients' charts, check assignments, or visit clients.
+The clean, pressed lab coat full (knee) length with the College insignia on the upper left sleeve must be worn over street clothes when students enter the clinical area to study clients' charts, check assignments, or visit clients.
 The lab coat is to be worn over professional and neat clothing.
-The length of dresses or skirts must at least come to the top of the knees.
+The length of dresses or skirts must come at least to the top of the knees.
 No hats, jeans, shorts, Capri pants, sweats, sandals, or flip-flops are permitted.
 The College ID badge must be evident at chest level on the lab coat.

 Food in Classrooms